 The Company and the CEO entered into a Chief Executive Officer Annual Incentive Plan (the "CEO Plan") effective as of January 1, 2000, which was approved by stockholders at the 2000 Annual Meeting of Stockholders and re-approved by stockholders at the 2005 Annual Meeting of Stockholders.
 The CEO's employment agreement provides that the CEO shall be paid a bonus as determined pursuant to the terms of the CEO Plan or as otherwise determined by the board.
 The CEO Plan is performance driven.
+Under the

-Under the CEO Plan, within ninety (90) days after the beginning of each fiscal year, the Committee establishes the bonus opportunity for the CEO.
+CEO Plan, within ninety (90) days after the beginning of each fiscal year, the Committee establishes the bonus opportunity for the CEO.
 The total bonus award, or a portion thereof, may be earned based on the Company achieving certain net revenue, market revenue performance, operating margin, and free cash flow performance targets.
 Each year, the Compensation Committee sets a minimum goal, target goal and maximum goal for each of these four performance targets, including the relative weight given to each target, and determines the maximum bonus amount which may be earned for each goal for each of the performance targets.
 The bonus opportunity cannot exceed 500% of his base salary for such year.
 If the performance criteria are not met, the Committee may award a portion of the potential bonus amount in its discretion.
 In any event, under the CEO's employment agreement, the CEO's aggregate compensation in any year (salary and bonus, but excluding stock options) shall not be less than his average aggregate annual compensation for the prior three years unless the CEO's or the Company's performance shall have declined substantially.
-See "CEO Compensation" below.
+See "Compensation of Executive Officers - 2007 CEO and Executive Officer Compensation" below.
+Under the new employment agreement, the Committee eliminated the provision requiring that the CEO's aggregate compensation be no less than his average annual compensation for the prior three years.

 The CEO provides input and makes recommendations to the Committee as to the bonuses to be paid to the other executive officers.
-The Committee reviews the input and recommendations, looks at publicly available information relating to the compensation paid executive officers of public companies in the same industry, considers the Company's operating profitability, growth and revenues and profits and overall financial condition and makes a subjective evaluation of each individual officer's contribution to these results.
-Based on the foregoing, the Committee then makes a final determination of each executive officer's bonus.
-The Committee then submits a report of its determination to the board of directors for its input.
+The Committee reviews the input and recommendations, looks, as disclosed above, at publicly available information relating to the compensation paid executive officers of public companies in the same industry, considers the Company's operating profitability, growth and revenues and profits and overall financial condition and makes a subjective evaluation of each individual officer's contribution to these results.
+Based on the foregoing, the Committee then makes a recommendation to the board for the board's final determination of each executive officer's bonus.
+See "Compensation of Executive Officers - 2007 CEO and Executive Officer Compensation" below.